rsrattan/Mannat/Magic_Vault/03_Magical_Systems/Practices/Alchemy.md

 - Beyond its material goals, alchemy was deeply concerned with spiritual transformation.
 The purification of metals was seen as analogous to the purification of the soul.
 - The journey to create the Philosopher's Stone was often a metaphor for achieving spiritual enlightenment and union with the divine.

+## Meditation & Inner Alchemy
+Meditation is the practical method of spiritual alchemy, where the laboratory is the self and the transmutation occurs within the practitioner's own consciousness.

+- **The Great Work as Meditation:** The stages of the Magnum Opus (e.g., *Nigredo*, *Albedo*, *Rubedo*) are used as a framework for meditation.
+Practitioners contemplate these stages as phases of their own psychological and spiritual development—confronting the shadow (*Nigredo*), purifying the soul (*Albedo*), and achieving union with the divine (*Rubedo*).
+- **Daoist Inner Alchemy (Neidan):** In Daoist traditions, meditation focuses on transforming the body's internal energies.
+Practices involve circulating vital energy (Qi) through specific pathways in the body to refine one's essence (Jing) and spirit (Shen), promoting health and spiritual longevity.
+- **Visualization of Symbols:** Alchemical symbols (e.g., the Ouroboros, the Sun and Moon, the Rebis) are used as focal points in meditation.
+By contemplating these symbols, the practitioner seeks to understand their deeper meanings and integrate their transformative power.